Publisher: Arif Games

 Also Available On

 Once you start unraveling the mystery and get through about 2 hours of the game the backtracking gets very tedious as you will visit most areas over a dozen times over only to finish a part of the puzzle from much earlier in the game.
-Some puzzles are obtuse and obscure requiring a guide and some are down right too easy.
+Some puzzles are obtuse and obscure requiring a guide and some are downright too easy.
 It’s a mixed bag, but the game is still great for what it is.
-I honestly enjoyed every minute of this game and felt the 4 hours play through was well worth it.
-Any old school RPG fan will get a kick out of this game.
+I honestly enjoyed every minute of this game and felt the 4 hours of play-through was well worth it.
+Any old-school RPG fan will get a kick out of this game.

-With that said, the visuals and audio experiences are one of a kind on mobile devices and Dark Fear it top notch.
+With that said, the visuals and audio experiences are one of a kind on mobile devices and Dark Fear is top-notch.
 The battle system feels rigged, as well as the equipment upgrade, hunting is tedious, but the story and unique puzzles will keep you glued.